haohua13/blue-oasis-technical-assessment/README.md

 *   **`n_fft = 2048` (Window size for FFT):** A larger `n_fft` offers finer frequency resolution but coarser time resolution, and vice-versa.
 *   **`hop_length = 512` (Number of samples between successive frames):** How often new feature frames are calculated.
 A `hop_length` of 512 samples means 75% overlap with a `n_fft` of 2048.
 Smaller `hop_length` results in a denser spectrogram (more time frames) but increases computational cost.
 *   **`n_mels = 128` (Number of Mel bands):** This determines the resolution of the Mel-frequency axis.
 *   **`n_mfcc = 20` (Number of MFCC coefficients):** The number of coefficients capture the detail of the spectral envelope without introducing excessive noise or dimensionality.
 13-40 coefficients are common ranges.
+Trade-off between detail and noise.

 ### Overview: